minmarg/gtalign_alpha/README.md

   The harmonic mean is particularly effective in reducing the significance of structural alignments for pairs with large length differences.
-  Therefore, sorting by the harmonic mean may prove beneficial when seeking and analyzing evolutionarily related or structurally similar proteins with length ratios not exceeding several times.
+  Therefore, sorting by the harmonic mean may prove beneficial when seeking and analyzing evolutionarily related or similar structures with length ratios not exceeding several times.

 ## Clustering

-  The GPU version of GTalign allows for clustering (by complete or single linkage) of large protein structure datasets.
+  The GPU version of GTalign allows for clustering (by complete or single linkage) of large structure datasets.
   This option is as highly configurable as the search.
 A simplest command line example is:

 `gtalign -v --cls=my_huge_structure_database.tar -o my_output_directory`